ryan-mcclue/musings/tower-of-knowledge.md

 The program loader will load from Flash into RAM then call _start (which is crt entrypoint)

 ## Components
+Storage device sizes are advertised with S.I units, whilst OS works with binary so will show smaller than advertised (1000 * 10³ < 1024 * 2¹⁰)
+Also, storage device write speeds are sustained speeds.
+So, for small file sizes expect a lot less

+A flip-flop is a circuit that can have two states and can store state.
+Various types of flip-flops, e.g. clock triggered, data only etc.
+A latch is a certain type of flip-flop.
+Called this as output is latched onto state until another change in input.

+Registers and SRAM stored as flip-flops.
+DRAM is a single transistor and capacitor

+SRAM (static) is fast, requires 6 transistors for each bit.
+So, 3.2billion transistors for 64MB cache.
+Sizeable percentage of die-area SRAM more expensive, faster as not periodically refreshed.

-DRAM refreshed periodically.
-SDRAM (synchronises clock speed with memory speed).
+DRAM (dynamic) is 1 transistor per bit refreshed periodically.
+SDRAM (synchronises internal clock and bus clock speed).
 SDRAM.
+LPDDR4
-LPDDR4 (low-power; double pumping on rising and falling edge of clock)
+(low-power; double pumping on rising and falling edge of clock, increasing bus clock speed while internal typically stays the same, amount prefetched etc.)

-SRAM more expensive, faster, not refreshed, larger die size.

 DIIM (dual in-line memory module) is form factor (wider bus) SODIMM (small outline)

-Column Address Strobe (CAS), or CL (CAS latency) is time between RAM controller read and when data is available
+Column Address Strobe (CAS), or CL (CAS latency) is time between RAM controller read and when data is available.

-so, ram frequency gives max. throughput however latency of ram also important
+RAM frequency gives maximum throughput, however CL affects this also.

-RAM potentially hundreds of cycles (CAS latency and cache retrieval process) (important to note that RAM CAS is only say 20% of total latency as will check traverse cache and than copy it to cache)
+In addition, RAM access is after cache miss, so direct RAM latency is only a percentage of total latency as time taken to traverse cache and copy to it.

-(Serial Advanced Technology Attachment) storage devices: form factor (M.2 keying, PCIe), interface (SATAIII, NVMe, PCIe), technology a single form factor may support multiple interfaces, so ensure motherboard has appropriate chipset

-important that these are sustained speeds, so for small file sizes expect a lot less as seconds smaller note that storage space advertised with S.I units, whilst OS works with binary

-SATA SSD is the lowest grade ssd (however still 4 times bandwidth)

-NUMA node relationship between CPU socket (location on motherboard) and memory banks.
-So, say 2 sockets will probably have 2 NUMA nodes.
-Therefore, not all physical memory directly accessible from 1 cpu socket;
-will have to go through other socket to get it

-Each CPU socket have memory banks that are local to it, i.e. can be accessed from it directly.
-NUMA (non-uniform memory access) means that accessing memory from a non-local bank will not be the same speed.
-A NUMA-aware OS will try to mitigate these accesses

-RAID is method of combining multiple disks together so appear like one disk called an array.
-Various types, e.g. RAID0 (striping) some parts of file in multiple disks, RAID1 (mirroring) each disk is dusplicate so could give speed increase etc.

-PCI usually for attaching peripherals to motherboards, e.g. network/audio/usb/graphics controller cards

-SRAM is fast, requires 6 transistors for each bit.
-So, for 64MB cache, 3.2billion transistors.
-Sizeable percentage of die-area DRAM is 1 transistor per bit

-Petrol cars still use lead-acid as they have lower internal resistance and so can give higher peak current then equivalent lipo (just not for as long)

-LiPo  is lithium-ion poly. uses polymer electrolyte instead of liquid. lipo more expensive, shorter lifespan, less energy, more robust li-poly battery is rechargeable (so rechargeable is structured to allow a current to be passed to it to reverse the process) battery will have two electrodes, say lithium cobalt oxide (cathode) and graphite (anode, negative) graphite is almost always used as anode when charging, lithium ions move to graphite when discharging, lithium ions move from graphite to lithium so, we can see that the atomic structure of the electrodes are changed, hence why charge cycles affect battery life

-Lithium-ion has higher energy density, cheaper, not available in small sizes and more dangerous due to liquid electrolyte

-Battery 51Watt/hr, which is A/hr * V is not a fixed value, e.g. 1A/hr could run 0.1A for 10 hours

-NAND and NOR flash are two types of non-volatile memory NOR has faster read, however more expensive per bit and slower write/erase NOR used in BIOS chips (firmware will be motherboard manufacturer, e.g. Lenovo) A NAND mass storage device will require a controller chip, i.e. a microcontroller How the controller accesses the NAND flash (i.e. how its Flash Translation Layer operates), will determine what type of storage it is:
+NAND and NOR flash are two types of non-volatile memory NOR has faster read, however more expensive per bit and slower write/erase NOR used in BIOS chips (firmware will be motherboard manufacturer, e.g. Lenovo) A NAND mass storage device will require a controller chip, i.e. a microcontroller How the controller accesses the NAND flash, i.e. the protocol under which its Flash Translation Layer operates, will determine what type of storage it is:
 * SD (secure digital)
 * eMMC (embedded multimedia card): Typically SD soldered on motherboard
 * USB (universal serial bus)
 * SSD (solid state drive): Parallel NAND access, more intelligent wear leveling and block sparring

-QSPI can be used without CPU with data queues
+Form factors include M.2 keying and PCIe (Peripheral Component Interconnect) Interface includes SATAIII, NVMe (non-volatile memory host controller) and PCIe SATA (Serial Advanced Technology Attachment) SSD is the lowest grade SSD.
+A single form factor may support multiple interfaces, so ensure motherboard has appropriate chipset

+Each CPU socket has memory banks that are local to it, i.e. can be accessed from it directly.
+NUMA (non-uniform memory access) means that accessing memory from a non-local bank will not be the same speed.
+A NUMA-aware OS will try to mitigate these accesses.

+RAID (redundant array of independent disks) is method of combining multiple disks together so as to appear like one disk called an array.
+Various types, e.g. RAID0 (striping) some parts of file in multiple disks, RAID1 (mirroring) each disk is duplicate so could give speed increase etc.

+Battery will have two electrodes, say lithium cobalt oxide and graphite.
+When going through a charging/discharging cycle, ions move between electrodes.
+So, charging cycles will affect the atomic structure of the electrodes and hence affect battery life.

+Circuits based on conventional current, i.e. + to -
+Cathode is terminal from which conventional current flows out of, i.e. negative

+LiPo (lithium-ion polymer) uses polymer electrolyte instead of liquid.
+Standard lithium-ion has higher energy density, cheaper, not available in small sizes and more dangerous due to liquid electrolyte
+LiPo more expensive, shorter lifespan, less energy, more robust LiPo battery is structured to allow a current to be passed to it to reverse the process of oxidation (loss of electrons), i.e. is rechargeable

+Battery 51Watt/hr, which is A/hr * V is not a fixed value, e.g. 1A/hr could run 0.1A for 10 hours

+Petrol cars still use lead-acid as they have lower internal resistance and so can give higher peak current then equivalent LiPo (just not for as long)

-(audio visual) HDMI-A, C (mini), D (micro) USB-A,USB-B,USB-B(mini)
+HDMI(High Definition Multimedia Interface)-A, C (mini), D (micro) carry audio and visual data USB-A,USB-B,USB-B(mini)
 USB-C is USB3.0

-3.5mm audio jack (3 pole number of shafts (internal wires); 4 pole for added microphone)
+3.5mm audio jack (3 pole number of shafts (internal wires), 4 pole for added microphone)

+Ethernet CAT backwards compatible.
+Connector called RJ45
-ethernet CAT backwards compatible. connector called RJ45 telephone cable is called RJ11
+Telephone cable called RJ11

-IEC power cords (kettleplug, cloverleaf)
+IEC (International Electrotechnical Commission) power cords used for connecting power supplies up to 250V, e.g. kettleplug, cloverleaf

 DC barrel jack

-Touch screen types need some external input to complete circuit Resistive works by pressure pushing down plastic<-electric coating->glass Unresponsive, durable, cheap (e.g. atm machine) Capacitive how a grid of nodes that store some charge, i.e. like a capacitor When our finger touches (we are good conductor due to impure ion water in us), charge flows through us and back to the phone, changing the electric current Things electrically similar to our fingers are sausages, banana peels
+Touch screen types need some external input to complete circuit Resistive works by pressure pushing down plastic<-electric coating->glass Unresponsive, durable, cheap
+Capacitive contains a grid of nodes that store some charge.
+When our finger touches charge flows through us and back to the phone, changing the electric current read.
+We are good conductor due to impure water ion in us.
+So, things electrically similar to our fingers will work also like sausages, banana peels

 1080i/p
+1080 references vertical height in pixels
-interlaced means display even and odd rows for each frame (due to bandwith, not used anymore) progressive will display each row sequentially for a given frame
+Interlaced means display even and odd rows for each frame.
+Due to modern high bandwith not used anymore.
+Progressive will display each row sequentially for a given frame

-4k means horizontal resolution of approximately 4000 pixels. standard different for say television and projection industry
+4k means horizontal resolution of approximately 4000 pixels. standard different for say television and projection industry, e.g. 3840 pixels

 plasma is superheated matter, i.e. ionised gas

-LED is the backlight, as oppose to fluorescent (LCD still used within this). so really LED LCD.
-IPS (in-plane switching), TFT (thin film transistor) are examples of LCD panel technology
+LCD (Liquid Crystal Display) involves backlight through crystals.
+IPS (in-plane switching), TFT (thin film transistor) are example crystal technologies For an LED monitor, the LED is the backlight, as oppose to fluorescent.
+However still uses LCD, so really LED LCD.
+QLED/QNED (brightness) is a adding a 'quantom dot' layer into the white LED backlight LCD sandwich

+OLED is distinct.
-OLED produces own light, i.e. current passed through an OLED diode to produce light.
+It produces own light, i.e. current passed through an OLED diode to produce light.
 LTPO (low-temperature polycrystalline oxide)

+5.1 means 5 speakers, 1 subwoofer
+woofer, subwoofer, speaker, tweeter

 HDR (high dynamic range) ability to show contrasting colours.
 Also have XDR (extreme dynamic range)